Kethen/herolte_treble/README.md

 - and on that note the hero2lte build is not tested by myself
 - for vndk30 based vendor (LineageOS 18.1), use with android 11 and up GSIs
 - for vndk32 based vendor (LineageOS 19.1), use with android 12L and up GSIs
+- 2022-06-12 the CACHE partition is now used as vendor, the HIDDEN patition is now used as cache, no more partition table mods required

 ### Updates:

+- 2022-06-12

+fixed neural network api hal

+fixed fingerprint sensor

+switched vendor image to squashfs, no CreateVendor required anymore with it's small size

+new twrp patcher zip, should no longer cause "twrp is stuck after flashing CreateVendor"

+bigger GSIs should fit better now with the original ~4.5GB SYSTEM partition; device native roms can be used without RevertVendor

 - 2022-05-31

 fixed wifi tethering

 vndk32: rebased on 2022-05-26 12L build from ivan

 phh_wifitethering_patcher.zip for wifi hotspot on phh GSIs

 - 2022-05-26

 added vndk32 based release

-lpm_installer.zip for offline charging fixed keystore errors on android 12 GSIs, lock screens work now
+lpm_installer.zip for offline charging

+fixed keystore errors on android 12 GSIs, lock screens work now

 - 2022-02-15

 rebased on February build from 8890q

 January android updates

 - 2021-12-16

 install libaudioroute into /vendor/lib

 December android updates

 - 2021-12-10

 move properties to /vendor

 ### Tested GSIs
 - vndk30

 https://github.com/phhusson/treble_experimentations/releases/tag/v313 (vanilla/bvS)

 https://github.com/phhusson/treble_experimentations/releases/tag/v413 (vanilla/bvS)

 https://developer.android.com/topic/generic-system-image/releases (android 12 gsi, with a12_patch.zip flashed after)

 - vndk32

 https://github.com/phhusson/treble_experimentations/releases/tag/v413 (vanilla/bvS)

 https://developer.android.com/topic/generic-system-image/releases (android 12 gsi, with a12_patch.zip flashed after)

 **important: system as root builds, you'd want ab build GSIs**